KY-Jung/WinLogin/README.md

 ## Use case
-case #1.
+Case #1.
 Approve PC
     -.
 Somebody wants to use my PC.
     -.
 I don't want to show my password to anybody.
     -.
 And I need to restrict the time of PC use.

-case #2.
+Case #2.
 One-Time Login
     -.
 I just want to login Windows without typing password.
     -.
 During off-day, my co-worker calls me to open my PC.